Geodorcus helmsi

-Geodorcus helmsi, New Zealand giant stag beetle or Helms's stag beetle is a large, slow-moving, flightless stag beetle in the family Lucanidae.
+Geodorcus helmsi, known as New Zealand giant stag beetle or Helms's stag beetle, is a large, slow-moving, flightless stag beetle in the family Lucanidae.
 It is endemic to New Zealand.

 Description

-Geodorcus helmsi varies in colour from black to brownish-black.
+Geodorcus helmsi is a large flightless stag beetle that varies in colour from black to brownish-black.
 Its dorsal surface can vary from dull to glossy.
 Like other stag beetles, they show sexual dimorphism: males range in size from 17.5–44.0 mm, including their large mandibles, while females are smaller (16.5–27.5 mm) with less conspicuous mandibles.
 In larger male specimens, the mandibles are long, slender and strongly arched with a conspicuous tooth near their base.
+There is no evidence of different male morphs in this species.
 G. helmsi is distinguished from other Geodorcus by its straight un-arched tibiae, and five setose ridges on the elytra.

 Distribution

 Geodorcus helmsi is the most widespread of the ten Geodorcus species, having been collected from Karamea on the northern West Coast of New Zealand to the south of the South Island, as far as Tapanui in West Otago.
 It has also been collected from islands in Fiordland and from Stewart Island.
 Adults have a wide altitudinal range, from sea level to 1400 m.